pCloud/pcloud-sdk-swift/README.md

 ## Initializing the SDK

-Once integrated into your project, the SDK needs an access token in order to make API calls.
+Once integrated into your project, the SDK needs to authenticate a user in order to make API calls.

 ### Using the authorization flow

-The SDK has a pre-defined flow for obtaining an access token.
-It opens a web view inside your app and loads the pCloud authorization page where the user can login and authorize your app.
+The SDK has a pre-defined flow for obtaining a user.
+It attempts to authenticate the user via a `ASWebAuthenticationSession` if the current OS version allows it.
+Otherwise it opens a web view inside your app and loads the pCloud authorization page where the user can log in and authorize your app.
 To use the authorization flow:

 #### Initialize the `PCloud` instance